A statistician’s view on positive and negative sentiments

 Let me ask you, how often do you happen to say something like “I got fairly enough sleep today!” or “My tooth is perfectly healthy”?
 How about “Drivers on the road were very friendly and attentive this morning”, “Internet works pretty stable”, “Hey, boss, I would like to say I’m satisfied with my salary”?
-And how often do we say something exactly opposite?
+And how often do we say something exactly the opposite?
 I put a lot of effort to compose the above positive statements.
 But they still sound slightly unnatural, don’t they?
-At the same time each of us could easily express any opposite negative message in a dozen of different ways.
+At the same time, each of us could easily express any opposite negative message in a dozen of different ways.

 For some reason, our vocabulary perfectly reflects the many shades of all kinds of negative phenomena, but suddenly reduces in size when it comes to describing normal and/or desirable situations.
 For some reason, when having started to learn a foreign language, very soon we are able to remember a number of abusive or obscene expressions.
-But as to positive evaluative lexicon, we are satisfied for a long time with the only word “good”.
+But as to the positive evaluative lexicon, we are satisfied for a long time with the only word “good”.